Responding to Students

-- Ask to speak with the Triage and Assessment Counsellor.
+- Ask to speak with the Triage and Assessment Advisor.

-- The Triage and Assessment Counsellor will talk you through what steps you can take or what they will do as follow up.
+- The Triage and Assessment Advisor will talk you through what steps you can take or what they will do as follow up.

 The Early Intervention Group is set up to assist staff to manage students and their behaviour which is of an inappropriate, concerning or threatening nature.